 A brainless group of college-aged students decides to go into the woods to investigate the disappearance of the original Blair Witch crew, Heather Donahue, Michael C. Williams, and Joshua Leonard.

-Heather‘s younger brother, James Donahue, leads a group of tag-alongs including Lisa the videographer, and his friends Peter and Ashley to the campsite where his sister disappeared.
-The crew is eager to get to the bottom of the disappearance of Heather, but as things become increasingly weird, the group finally agrees to leave the woods.
+Heather‘s younger brother, James Donahue, leads a group of tag-alongs including Lisa the videographer, and his friends Peter and Ashley.
+The crew is eager to get to the bottom of the disappearance of Heather Donahue, but as things become increasingly weird, the group finally agrees to leave their campgrounds.
 However, by the time they make this decision, it’s already too late.
 They are trapped in the Blair Witch’s clutches and have to fight for survival.

 The direction and editing fit with the sporadic style of a found footage films.
 Adam Wingard wanted the audience to see the horror from various vantage points which add to the chaos of it all.
 He wants you to know that no matter how prepared you think you are, you’re never prepared to go against the Blair Witch.
-Unfortunately, the audience wasn’t prepared for the 4K cam-so-shaky, you’ll feel like you’ve been caught up in a category four tornado.
-It’s shocking that for a modernized update, the filmmaking is incredibly sloppy
+Unfortunately, I wasn’t prepared for the 4K cam-so-shaky, you’ll feel like you’ve been caught up in a category four tornado.
+It’s shocking that for a modernized update, the transitions are extremely sloppy.

 Now, this is not a film where anyone should care about how good the acting is.
-The audience is there for one thing, and that’s to be scared s**tless, and the movie does a decent job of keeping the audience in suspense.
+The audience is there for one thing, and that’s to be scared s**tless, which the movie does a decent job to keep of keeping the audience in suspense.
 As the group tries to escape, they are pulled further down the rabbit hole to the point of no return.
 As they get closer to the Blair Witch, the premise of the film is given away in such a lazy fashion it causes the movie going downhill fast.
 This is frustrating because the movie doesn’t give the audience a chance to think for themselves.
-Every foolish horror trope you can think of is crammed this 84-minute movie, dumbing down the experience.
+Then every foolish horror trope you can think of is crammed in dumbing down the experience.
 People splitting up, people tripping and hurting themselves for no reason, gullible people falling for whatever, and going places where they know they shouldn’t.
 In the end, the movie turns out to be everything the first Blair Witch film managed to circumvent.

 The Blair Witch Project revolutionized the way we saw cinema.
-There was a level of mystery that was so well hidden that many viewers were convinced the footage was real long after the movie released.
-Blair Witch 2016 tried so hard to be like the original but misses the mark at every turn.
-The characters are too vapid to be believable, and the movie commits the ultimate sin of showing the audience ******Spoiler****** which was entirely unnecessary.
-The conclusion doesn’t satisfy and will surely leave the audience annoyed and unfulfilled.
+There was a level of mystery that was so well hidden that many viewers were convinced the footage was real long after the movie release.
+Blair Witch 2016 tried so hard to be like the original, that the audience might forget this is a sequel.
+The characters are too vapid to be believable, and the film commits the ultimate sin of showing the audience ******Spoiler****** which was entirely unnecessary.
+The conclusion doesn’t satisfy and will surely leave the audience frustrated and unfulfilled.